simonzhang00/ripser-plusplus/README.md

 ```
 ### Options

-The options for Ripser++ are the same as those in [Ripser](https://github.com/Ripser/ripser).
+The options for Ripser++ are almost the same as those in [Ripser](https://github.com/Ripser/ripser) except for the `--sparse` option.

 - `--dim`: specifies the dimension of persistence we compute up to.
 - `--threshold`: restricts the diameters of all simplices in the computation, usually paired with the --sparse option.
 - `--format`: input formats are the same as those in Ripser.
 The lower_distance_matrix is the most common input data type format and understood by Ripser++ by default.
 It is also common to specify a point-cloud in Euclidean space as well.
 - `--sparse`: changes the algorithm for computing persistence barcodes and assumes a sparse distance matrix (where many of the distances between points are "infinity").
 This can allow for higher dimensional computations and approximations to full Rips persistence computation, so long as the distance matrix is actually sparse.
 Notice that there is no fail-safe mechanism for the --sparse option when there is not enough GPU device memory to hold the filtration; Thus the program will exit with errors in this case.
 For the full-Rips case, however, the program can run on CPU-only mode upon discovering there is not enough memory device memory.

 ## For Datasets:

 We provide 6 datasets that are also used in our experiments.
-For more datasets see [Ulrich Bauer](https://github.com/Ripser/ripser)'s original Ripser repository Github site as well as [Nina Otter](https://github.com/n-otter/PH-roadmap)'s repository on Github for her paper [2].
-You can generate custom finite metric spaces (distance matrices) manually as well.
+For more datasets see [Ulrich Bauer](https://github.com/Ripser/ripser)'s original Ripser repository Github site as well as [Nina Otter](https://github.com/n-otter/PH-roadmap)'s repository on Github for her paper `[2]`.
+You can generate custom finite metric spaces (distance matrices) or Euclidean space point clouds manually as well.

 ## Citing: